rwieruch/nextjs-firebase-authentication/README.md

 ### Use your own Firebase Credentials

 - visit https://firebase.google.com/ and create a Firebase App
-- copy and paste your Credentials from your Firebase App into _src/services/firebase/firebase.tsx_
+- copy and paste your Credentials from your Firebase App into _next.config.js_ or in a non-source controlled _.env_ file
 - activate Email/Password Sign-In Method in your Firebase App